When and why randomised exploration works (in linear bandits): Proof of main result

 Denote by $p_{t-1}$ the conditional probability of optimism $\Pt{J(\thetat) \geq J(\thetaopt)}$ at time-step $t \geq 1$.
 Letting $\chip = \1{p_{t-1} \leq p}$ for a threshold $p \in (0,1)$, we now decompose the regret into that incurred in time-steps where $p_{t-1}$ is high, and those where it is low (we take $p = 1/( 16 K^4)$, where $K$ is the constant appearing in \cref{ass:perturb}):

-The derivations of the bound is presented in \cref{sec:per-step-bounds}.
+The derivation of the bound is presented in \cref{sec:per-step-bounds}.
 It is based on repeatedly applying properties of Bregman divergences and convex functions.
-At a high level, we introduce $\thetat'$, which is, conditionally on $\FF_{t-1}$, an independent copy of $\thetat$; then conditioning condition on the event $\{J(\theta'_t) \leq J(\thetaopt) \}$ (the converse for the second term), and integrating the $\thetat'$ out.
+At a high level, we introduce $\thetat'$, which is, conditionally on $\FF_{t-1}$, an independent copy of $\thetat$; we then condition on the event $\{J(\theta'_t) \leq J(\thetaopt) \}$ (the converse for the second term), and integrate $\thetat'$ out.